Things to do in Barcelona city

 Mercat de la Boqueria, or the Mercat de Sant Josep, is the colourful produce market on the Ramblas.
 The Boqueria market is the perfect place to start the day by tasting and experiencing Catalan flavours and smells.
 More info 'Mercat de la Boqueria'.

 The hospital is one of the prime examples of Catalan modernist architecture.
 With its main building and many pavilions, the former complex of Hospital de Sant Pau is one of my favorite (less touristy) spots in Barcelona.
 More info 'Hospital de Sant Pau'.

-One of the most popular and surprising ways to discover the city of Barcelona is by bicycle.
+One of the most popular and surprising ways to discover the Barcelona tourist attractions is by bicycle.
 The city has an extensive network of cycle paths, certainly also along the beach.
 Rent a bike yourself or join a bike ride with an inspiring guide and discover the best parts of the city.
 Find out more about bike tours: 'more info & bike tour bookings'.

 At the top of Montjuïc mountain is the Castell de Montjuïc, the 18th century fortress with a brutal history.
 The best way to reach the top is with the Telefèric de Montjuïc, the funicular to the castle where you will enjoy one of the most beautiful views of Barcelona.